Vandivier/afterecon/content/2018-10-24-on-the-apparent-link-between-atheism-and-intelligence.md

 ---
-title: On the Apparent Link Between Atheism and Intelligence
+title: "On the Apparent Link Between Atheism and Intelligence"
 date: 2018-10-23 23:40:28
 author: John Vandivier
 ---